.jpg)

 Rapid Access Counselling

-CFSPA delivers Rapid Access Counselling in partnership with Family Service Saskatchewan.
-The service is for everyone and offers a conversation with a professional counsellor that could help you identify solutions, and build on your existing strengths.
+CFSPA delivers single-session-format Rapid Access Counselling in partnership with Family Service Saskatchewan.
+This service is for individuals, families, couples, and children and offers a conversation with a professional counsellor that could help you identify solutions, and build on your existing strengths.

 You can also visit the website: www.counsellingconnectsask.ca